TestingWithEdd/testingwithedd.github.io/_posts/2024-07-05-parallelize-playwright-with-xdist.markdown

 pip install pytest-xdist
 ```

 Out of the box, we can now parallelize tests with `pytest --numprocess auto`, exactly as the Playwright docs tell us.
 This will speed up the execution time of your tests!
-You can customize this to run a specific number of processes with `--numprocess {N}`, use only logical processes with `--numprocess logical`, or set an environment variable to set this value with `PYTEST_XDIST_AUTO_NUM_WORKERS={N}`.
+You can customize this to run a specific number of processes with `-n {N}`, use only logical processes with `-n logical`, or set an environment variable to set this value with `PYTEST_XDIST_AUTO_NUM_WORKERS={N}`.
+Note, to use the correct number of logical processes you'll need psutil (installed with `pip install psutil` otherwise it'll default to `--n auto`).

 For some of you, this may actually be enough - try it and see what happens!
 I'll go into a few more advanced details below.